Guest Blogger: R.Nixon, RN (Nurse Becca)

 R.Nixon, RN (Nurse Becca) is a graduate of North Idaho College in 2006 with a Pharmacy Technology Degree, Associate of Applied Science in Pre-Allied Health and Communication Certificate, Nurse Becca worked as a pharmacy technician which assisted her with learning much about medicine.
 She continued on with education and graduated (in the picture) from Wenatchee Valley College, Omak campus in June of 2011 with an Associate Degree in Nursing.
-Nixon then worked over 5,000 hours an RN since mid 2011, and recently took her skills from the bedside to pursue BSN and continuing education as a Legal Nurse Consultant.
-Nurse Becca was recently diagnosed with Meneire’s Disease and went deaf in her right ear.
+Nixon then worked over 5,000 hours an RN since mid-2011, and recently took her skills from the bedside to pursue BSN and continuing education as a Legal Nurse Consultant.
+Nurse Becca was recently diagnosed with Meniere’s Disease and went deaf in her right ear.
 The unpredictability of vertigo makes a big challenge.
 Upon completion of the BSN, Nixon plans to apply to the PharmD program to do pharmaceutical research in chemotherapeutics for children with Non-Hodgkin’s Lymphoma.

 Nurse Becca is a mother of 7 kids at home, and the former scholarship coordinator at North Idaho College.
 Nixon reportedly loves helping students get scholarships and endeavor in lifelong learning.
-Interests and Activities: enjoys golf, poetry and reading blogs, listening to her daughters play violin and numerous volunteer adventures in advocacy for Veteran’s and community.
+Interests and Activities: enjoys golf, poetry and reading blogs, listening to her daughters play the violin and numerous volunteer adventures in advocacy for Veterans and community.